Evelx0/WebDev-SaaS/README.md

 - The included `landing/` site is intentionally generic starter content.
 Replace the copy, contact details, and domain values before using it in production.
 - `.env.example` is safe to commit.
 Real `.env` files are ignored.
 - The repo includes an MIT license as a sensible default for public release.
-- `package.json` remains `"private": true` to prevent accidental npm publishing.
-That does not affect publishing the code to GitHub.

 ## 8. First Run Checklist